badain/amebas/README.md

 optional arguments:
 ```
   -h, --help            show this help message and exit
+  --a, --skeletonize_all_frames
+                        traces midline in each frame of the timelapse.
+When False, skeletonizes only the last frame
   --s [S], --sigma [S]  sigma used in pre-processing steps for thresholding
   --f [F], --interpolation_fraction [F]
                         fraction of the skeleton used for interpolation